-- The marking of the games shall be shared equally by both teams.
-The home team will mark the first set and the away team will mark the second set (and so on).
-The board on which a team marks first will be the assigned board for that team and they will chalk all games on that board throughout the match. - Captains will make sure that players are available to mark games.
-Delays of games should be reported to the Executive Board and individuals and captains will be contacted to correct this situation. - 3.
-A Chalker shall restrict their movements and remain silent when players are throwing. - 4.
-A Chalker may tell a player what they have scored or what they have left if asked by the throwing player, but the Chalker cannot provide an out or coach.
-No indication of the required

-- double or combination shot required to finish shall be given by the Chalker (i.e., if 32 is required, the Chalker cannot tell them to shoot at the double 16).
-Regardless of what score the Chalker provides to a player, it is still the responsibility of the player to confirm the Chalker's accuracy. - 5.
-All scores, subtractions, and additions made should be checked for accuracy by the player and by the Chalker after each throw.
-Darts should not be removed from the board until both the player and the marker confirm the score.
-If a player pulls their darts before agreeing on the score with the Chalker, the Chalker's score stands (unless both teams agree on what was scored). - 6.
-It is the captain's responsibility to make sure that any of their players who consistently pull their darts from the board and disagree with the Chalker are told to leave their darts on the board until an accurate score is marked.
+- 1. The marking of the match shall be shared equally by both teams.
+The home team will mark the first set, and the away team will mark the second set (and so on).
+The board on which a team marks first will be the assigned board for that team, and they will chalk all games on that board throughout the match. - 2.
+Captains will make sure that players are available to mark games.
+Delays of games should be reported to the Executive Board, and both the players and captains will be contacted to correct this situation. - 3.
+A chalker shall restrict their movements and remain silent when players are throwing. - 4.
+A chalker may tell a player what they have scored or what they have left if asked by the throwing player, but the chalker cannot provide a finish or coaching.
+No indication of the required double or combination shot required to finish shall be given by the chalker (i.e., if 32 is required, the chalker cannot tell them to shoot at the double 16).
+Regardless of what score the chalker provides to a player, it is still the responsibility of the player to confirm the chalker's accuracy. - 5.
+All scores, subtractions, and additions made should be checked for accuracy by the player and by the chalker after each throw.
+Darts should not be removed from the board until both the player and the chalker confirm the score.
+If a player pulls their darts before agreeing on the score with the chalker, the chalker's score stands (unless both teams agree on what was scored). - 6.
+It is the captain's responsibility to make sure that any of their players who consistently pull their darts from the board and disagree with the chalker are told to leave their darts on the board until an accurate score is marked.
 Should this be an ongoing issue, it should be reported to the Executive Board. - 7.
 Only darts with points touching the board will be counted.
-Any darts that fall off the board will not count if the player and the Chalker have not agreed on the score; however, the player may secure the dart to prevent it from falling out while the score is being agreed upon. - 8.
-Errors in subtractions may be corrected before the finish of the leg provided the original error remains on the board for review. - 9.
-Dummy score for the Team 701 and the Doubles 601 stops after 100 points for the team with the Dummy.
-The Dummy will then be replaced with a loss of turn. - 10.
+Any darts that fall off the board will not count if the player and the chalker have not agreed on the score; however, the player may secure the dart to prevent it from falling out while the score is being agreed upon. - 8.
+Errors in subtractions may be corrected before the finish of the leg, provided the original error remains on the board for review. - 9.
+If a team is short one player for a Team 701 or Double 601 set, a dummy score of 25 points is awarded for the turn where the missing player would have thrown.
+The dummy score stops after the team playing with the dummy reaches 100 points or lower; the dummy will then be replaced with a loss of turn. - 10.
 If any discrepancies are noticed in the score marked on a board, active play should not be interrupted until a player has thrown their three darts.
-The only exception to this rule is when a player has the possibility of finishing an out (i.e., they are attempting to finish a 60 when the score is an 80). - 11.
-It is considered unsportsmanlike to throw a dart after finishing, busting, or in anger.
+The only exception to this rule is when a player has the possibility of finishing an out (i.e., they are attempting to finish a 60 when the score is an 80).

+11. It is considered unsportsmanlike to throw a dart after finishing, busting, or in anger.